 All employers are obliged to take out occupational injury insurance for their employees.
 Such insurance is taken out with private insurance companies and must provide coverage for work-related injuries, regardless of whether the injury is anybody's fault.

 - injury and illness caused by accidents at work (occupational injury)

-- injury and illness deemed to be equivalent to occupational injury pursuant to the National Insurance Act
+- illness covered by the same benefits as occupational injury pursuant to the National Insurance Act

 - other injury and illness caused by exposure to harmful substances or work processes.